mattrussell2/gradescope-autograder/README.md

 * Bug - test summary sometimes cuts of last row of tests.
 Likely a silly rounding error.

 # Changelog
+## [1.3.6] - 2023-02-08
+* Changed
+    * `bin/autograde.py` - autograder's output fixed to show all results for all tests (last test with an odd number was being dropped)
 ## [1.3.5] - 2022-10-26
 * Changed
     * `bin/autograde.py` - updated default `kill_limit` setting to 750.
 ## [1.3.4] - 2022-9-30
 * Changed
-    * `bin/autograde.py` - Updated autograde to be interoperable with `our_makefile=true` for some tests and `false` for others.
+    * `bin/autograde.py` - updated autograde to be interoperable with `our_makefile=true` for some tests and `false` for others.
 Note that a global setting for either will break; just set the relevant setting within the test subgroup if using both for one assignment.
 ## [1.3.3] - 2022-9-13
 * Changed
     * `bin/autograde.py` - unicodedecodeerror fix crashing issue when student ccized / stderr has non-utf-8-decodeable text in their output.